 90 seconds with CSOFT is a collection of 90 second videos that gives viewers a brief and engaging insight into the localization industry.
 Over the coming months we plan to feature interviews with experts in the industry, a variety of CSOFTers from a number of different departments, and a series of short clips discussing the basics of localization and translation.

+Translation Innovation is necessary to going global.
 When your company is looking to go global, and bridge the gap between domestic and international markets, it can often be difficult to break one’s own tried and tested mold in order to achieve market penetration.
-While it may be easy to say, “If it ain’t broke, don’t fix it”, it is also more likely […]
+While it may be easy to say, “If it ain’t broke, don’t […]

 Shenzhen is a city that truly symbolizes innovation.
 From its designation as China’s first Special Economic Zone in 1980, it has miraculously developed from being a small fishing village of 30,000 people into the technology and manufacturing hub of the world; a roaring metropolis of 14 million people, each hoping to find the Chinese dream.